 Can I operate a business out of my home?

 The Town allows ‘Home Occupations’ to occur in residential areas with the approval of a business license.
 A Home Occupation is a business that is operated entirely within a residence, and that is clearly a secondary or incidental use to the residence.
 Typically, home occupations are home offices for small businesses, which do not require deliveries or sales of products on the property, and which do not generate significant parking or customer traffic.
 Signage is also not permitted for Home Occupations.
 For specifics on Home Occupations, please consult Town Code Section 4-4-20, or call us for additional information at 970-262-7360.

 Do I need a permit for additional signs if I’m having a sale?

 Yes.
-A banner, up to a size of 32 square feet, is permitted for 10 consecutive days with the approval of a Banner Permit.
-Banners must be attached to a building where the business is conducted, and must be down for 2 months before another banner permit can be approved.
-Businesses that conduct ‘Special Events’ can apply for a Event Permit through the Recreation and Culture Department.
+A banner, up to a size of 32 square feet, is permitted for up to 18 weeks per year, in one week intervals, with the approval of a Banner Permit.
+Banners must be attached to a a permanent structure on all corners.
+Businesses that conduct ‘Special Events’ can apply for an Event Permit through the Recreation and Culture Department.
 Signage for special events is approved through the Event Permit, and is different than the Banner Permit.
 Please call us for additional information on Banner and Events Permits at 970-262-7360.